Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 #### C26

  This constraint was achieved.
-The power controller was able to take an input voltage with a minimum of 9 VDC and a maximum of 17 VDC.
-For that range of input, the power controller will deliver the needed voltages and currents for each subsystem.
+The power controller could take an input voltage with a minimum of 9 VDC and a maximum of 17 VDC.
+For that input range, the power controller will deliver the needed voltages and currents for each subsystem.

 ### Interpretation